huggingface/huggingface_hub/CONTRIBUTING.md

 ## You can contribute in so many ways!

-The library is split in different parts, where we welcome contributions.
+The repository is split into different parts, where we welcome contributions.

 ### The client library, `huggingface_hub`

-This repository hosts the client library `huggingface_hub` which serves as a frontend to the Hugging Face Hub. this part lives in `src/huggingface_hub`.
+This repository hosts the client library `huggingface_hub`, which is a frontend to the Hugging Face Hub. this part lives in `src/huggingface_hub` and `tests`.

 There are many ways you can contribute to this client library:
 * Fixing outstanding issues with the existing code;